dromologue/ContinuousTransformation/themes/The different kinds of testing.md

 Use the following kinds of testing to satisfy the requirements of the different stages of software development.

+#### Monitoring
+OK, monitoring is not strictly a testing method but there is a fine line between modern monitoring and functional testing.
+Modern monitoring tools can often execute functional tests periodically in addition to collecting and alerting on traditional indicators like utilisation, performance or error rates.

+This can give us an early indication that a rolling upgrade is causing problems.

 #### Unit tests
 Unit tests focus on testing small sections of code at a very granular level in isolation from the rest of the system.